 - Industrial Storm Water Pollution Prevention Training is provided at least once per year to all personnel associated with implementing this SWPPP including members of the SWPPT and employees working in industrial areas who are responsible for implementing storm water BMPs.
 The Industrial Storm Water Pollution Prevention Training includes the overall goals of the Peterson AFB industrial storm water program, the components of this SWPPP, and storm water BMPs.
-The Peterson AFB Water Quality Manager is responsible for developing and facilitating the Industrial Storm Water Pollution Prevention Training program.
-The current Industrial Storm Water Pollution Prevention Training materials are included as Appendix F of this SWPPP.
-Logs of specific dates in which individual employees received training are maintained within the employee's work center and compiled at least annual for recordkeeping with this SWPPP. - Hazardous Waste Management Training is provided to all Peterson AFB personnel whose job entails working with hazardous waste or who are exposed to hazardous wastes as required by EPA, Occupational Safety and Health Administration (OSHA) and Colorado regulations.
-The Air Force hazardous waste training program is dependent on employee responsibilities, but generally includes the following topics: - Identification of hazardous waste, - Accumulation point management, - Container use, marking and labeling, and on-site transportation, - Waste turn-in procedures, - Manifesting and transportation of hazardous waste, and - Personnel safety and health and fire safety.
+The Peterson AFB Water Quality Manager is responsible for developing and facilitating the Industrial Storm water Pollution Prevention Training program.
+The current Industrial Storm water Pollution Prevention Training materials are included as Appendix F of this SWPPP.
+Logs of specific dates in which individual employees received training are maintained within the employee's work center and compiled at least annual for recordkeeping with this SWPPP.
+Additional awareness training can also be found on The Environmental Awareness Course Hub (TEACH), accessible to all installation personnel, as well as initial awareness training to new employees. - Hazardous Waste Management Training is provided to all Peterson AFB personnel whose job entails working with hazardous waste or who are exposed to hazardous wastes as required by EPA, Occupational Safety and Health Administration (OSHA) and Colorado regulations.
+The Air Force hazardous waste training program is dependent on employee responsibilities, but generally includes the following topics: - Identification of hazardous waste, - Accumulation point management, - Container use, marking and labeling, and on-site transportation, - Waste turn-in procedures, - Manifesting and transportation of hazardous waste, and

-This training supports the overall storm water program by providing proper hazardous material management, storage, and spill response procedures.
+- Personnel safety and health and fire safety. - This training supports the overall storm water program by providing proper hazardous material management, storage, and spill response procedures.
 The Peterson AFB Hazardous Waste Management Plan specifies who must receive hazardous waste training.
-Hazardous Waste Management Training is provided at least once per year by the Peterson AFB Hazardous Waste Manager, who also maintains the attendance roster and current training materials.

-- Comprehensive Emergency Management Plan Training is provided to appropriate spill response personnel as specified in the Peterson AFB Comprehensive Emergency Management Plan.
+Hazardous Waste Management Training is provided at least once per year by the Peterson AFB Hazardous Waste Manager, who also maintains the attendance roster and current training materials. - Comprehensive Emergency Management Plan Training is provided to appropriate spill response personnel as specified in the Peterson AFB Comprehensive Emergency Management Plan.
 This training supports the industrial storm water program by clearly defining spill prevention and response procedures to minimize potential storm water and water quality impacts associated with a spill on Peterson AFB.
 The Peterson AFB Spill Manager maintains current training materials and attendance rosters for spill prevention and response training.
 This training is provided at least annually by the Peterson AFB Spill Manager. - Spill Prevention, Control and Countermeasures Training is provided to appropriate oil handling and spill response personnel as specified in the SPCC Plan.
 This training supports the industrial storm water program by defining spill prevention and response procedures, methods for monitoring secondary containment structures, and container inspection requirements to minimize potential storm water and water quality impacts associated with a spill.
 The Peterson AFB Spill Manager provides this Spill, Prevention, Control, and Countermeasures training at least once per year and maintains current training materials and attendance rosters.